EmilioGarzia/Private_Stream/README.md

 # How to use

-Choose your video or movie into the menù and after click on the **"SELEZIONA"** button.
+Choose your video or movie into the menù and watch your video.

 !["screenshot of view"](static/SVG/screenshot.png)

+⚠: The "SELEZIONA" button showed into the screen has been removed with a patch.

 # Developer